|Birth: ||Nov. 28, 1838|

 |Death: ||Mar.
 1, 1917|

-Dr Dills was an Ohio dentist who established several branch offices firstly with Dr. Brown as the principal at Piqua and Troy Ohio during the Civil War period as evidenced by tokens (also called store cards) as evidence.
-Later he established five additional branches with hinmself as the principal.
+Dr Dills was an Ohio dentist who established several branch offices firstly with Dr. Brown as the principal at Piqua and Troy Ohio during the Civil War period as evidenced by tokens (also called store cards).
+Later he established five additional branches with himself as the principal.

 L.G.
 Dills was listed in dental directories with no educational information meaning he was either self taught or served a preceptorship under a practicing dentist.

 "Doctor" Dills since he was not formally educated in dentistry did not hold a Doctor of Dental Surgery (DDS) or a Doctor of Dental Medicine (DMD) degree but many practitioners of dentistry were "grandfathered" and allowed to continue practicing during the early years of dentistry's establishment as a profession.